Skip to content

 Uncategorized

-In the last thrilling instalment, I introduced my tangential involvement with the Lyminge Archaeological Project, and described how I spent a substantial slice of life examining large quantities of charred plant remains.
-So, what did I find?
-Well, the most striking thing about my assemblage is Sample 24 which, not to put too fine a … Read More “A cast of thousands” »
+In the last thrilling instalment, I introduced my tangential involvement with the Lyminge Archaeological Project, and described how I spent a substantial slice of life examining large quantities of charred … Read More “A cast of thousands” »

 Curse of the Black Spelt